juice-shop/pwning-juice-shop/part1/happy-path.md

 > implements it.
 Nothing goes wrong, nothing out of the normal happens,
 > and we swiftly and directly achieve the user's or caller's goal.[^2]

-The OWASP Juice Shop is a rather simple ecommerce application that covers the typical workflows of a web shop.
+The OWASP Juice Shop is a rather simple e-commerce application that covers the typical workflows of a web shop.
 The following sections briefly walk you through these "happy path" use cases.